Reece Foundation: Enterprise Support

-Running between April 2014 and June 2017, the programme supported hundreds of aspiring entrepreneurs and start-ups to overcome diverse challenges by building their confidence, growing their knowledge and giving them the skills they need to pursue entrepreneurship.
+Running between April 2014 and June 2017, the programme supported over a thousand aspiring entrepreneurs and start-ups to overcome diverse challenges by building their confidence, growing their knowledge and giving them the skills they need to pursue entrepreneurship.

-- Outreach sessions: PNE Enterprise provided outreach sessions to diverse communities including young people, disadvantaged adults and those at risk of redundancy.
+- Outreach sessions: The PNE Enterprise team provided outreach sessions to diverse communities including young people, disadvantaged adults and those at risk of redundancy.

-- Online support: For people who would find it more convenient to work remotely, PNE Enterprise used Skype, social media and an online instant messenger service to provide one-to-one support.
+- Online support: For people who would find it more convenient to work remotely, the PNE Enterprise team used Skype, social media and an online instant messenger service to provide one-to-one support.

-- Evening courses and workshops: Delivering evening training sessions in Gateshead and Newcastle city centre to cover a wide range of enterprise and employability topics, PNE Enterprise ensured that people unable to attend day-time training were also able to access support.
+- Evening courses and workshops: Delivering evening training sessions in Gateshead and Newcastle city centre to cover a wide range of enterprise and employability topics, the team ensured that people unable to attend day-time training were also able to access support.

-A variety of other support was provided to entrepreneurs which was tailored to the needs of specific individuals or groups such as in-house visits or specific learning sessions.
+A variety of other support was provided to entrepreneurs and was tailored to the needs of specific individuals or groups such as in-house visits or learning sessions.
 These sessions reflected PNE Enterprise’s commitment to ensuring all potential beneficiaries were able to access funded support.